botmasterai/botmaster/documentation_website/content/working-with-botmaster/writing-your-own-bot-class.md

    message_id: <message_id_of_what_was_just_sent>
   }
  ```

+ It is important that this be a promise and not a callback.
+Although developers using Botmaster can use `sendMessage` type methods with callbacks.
+The internals of Botmaster use Promises and therefore, so should your bot class.

 Please note that the `BaseBot` superclass defines a set of methods that allow developers to more easily send messages to all platforms without having to build the whole Messenger compatible object themselves.
 These methods are the following: